jStimpert0430/RaiseTheDead/README.md

 * Currently when transitioning from level 4 to level 5; you'll take a death no matter what.
 This is caused by the code I used to check out of bounds collision; I have to think of a way to tweak it to accommodate how my maps are arranged and how I move from level to level.

-## Developer notes
-This is very much a prototype application, and probably not one ment for any serious deployment; I'm not sure if I'll ever personally get back to this project as when I actually put the use to practice, it wasn't that much more engaging to use than just clicking an icon on the desktop was; That said,all critical functionality required for this system to function is in place and even in this form it's still pretty usable once the device is built.
-Feel free to take this, update it, modify it, or use any part of it in your own programs.
-The Arduino Scanner program only sends the UID of the card in hex format over the serial connection, this could easily be reporposed for any other application requiring a unique number over the com port.

 ## Author